kolasniwash/kolasniwash.github.io/_posts/2019-10-01-Creating-datasets-from-bigdata-with-google-big-query.md

 It's a clean and simple way to get an 80/20 split on the dataset x with target dataset y.
 And when we set the random_state field we always produce the same subsets of data in each of the train and test buckets.

 A variation on this method is to split the dataset into train, validation, and test.
-This technique is seen in deep learning where cross validation methods are computaionally intentse and costly.
+This technique is seen in deep learning where cross validation methods are computaionally intentse and can be costly.
 To do this we first split the training and test then the training into training and validation.

 ```python
 from sklearn.model_selection import train_test_split